by Cassie I. Story, RD

 I stood up and took my plate to the kitchen, and came back to the table with my daughters while they finished their dinner.
 It was at that time that I noticed something — my daughters seemed to naturally eat mindfully.
 They ate when they were hungry.
 They stopped eating when they were satisfied, and despite all my parenting efforts, they never ate quinoa.
 They were painstakingly slow eaters, and when they ate, they weren’t focused on all of the tasks they still had to complete that day, or what their friend was posting about on Facebook, or if their boss had emailed them.
 They just ate.

+Throughout the next several weeks, I continued to focus on one mindful eating strategy at a time.
+I was not perfect, but that’s okay.
+I found that some ideas worked very well for me, like taking a few deep breaths before eating, and sitting down to eat.
+While others weren’t my favorite, like eating without distraction and placing my food on a pretty plate (not sure that placing a protein bar on a plate would really work for anyone).
 I was slowly beginning to change my eating habits.
 I found that being present in the moment with eating allowed me to eat less, and enjoy my food more.
 And you know what else happened?
 My pants avoided further food-related causalities — the cat, however, just got shaved.

 “Part of the secret of success in life is to eat what you like and let the food fight it out inside.” – Mark Twain